India–Israel relations: Bilateral trade

-Bilateral trade between India and Israel grew from $200 million in 1992 to $4.52 billion in 2014.
+Bilateral trade between India and Israel grew from $200 million in 1992 to $4.52 billion in 2014, of which Israel's imports from India accounted for $2.3 billion, or 3.2% of its overall imports.
 As of 2014, India is Israel's tenth-largest trade partner and import source, and seventh-largest export destination.
 India's major exports to Israel include precious stones and metals, organic chemicals, electronic equipment, plastics, vehicles, machinery, engines, pumps, clothing and textiles, and medical and technical equipment.
-Israel's imports from India amounted to $2.3 billion or 3.2% of its overall imports in 2014.
-Israel's major exports to India include precious stones and metals, electronic equipment, fertilisers, machines, engines, pumps, medical and technical equipment, organic and inorganic chemicals, salt, sulphur, stone, cement, and plastics.
-Israeli exports to India amounted to $2.2 billion or 3.2% of its overall exports in 2014.
 The two countries have also signed a 'Double Taxation Avoidance Agreement'.

 In 2007, Israel proposed starting negotiations on a free trade agreement with India, and in 2010, then Indian prime minister Manmohan Singh accepted that proposal.
 The agreement is set to focus on many key economic sectors, including information technology, biotechnology, water management, pharmaceuticals, and agriculture.
 In 2013, then Israeli Minister of Economy Naftali Bennett projected a doubling of trade from $5 to $10 billion between the two countries, if a free trade agreement was successfully negotiated.
 As of 2015, negotiations on a free trade agreement continue, with both countries considering negotiating a more narrow free trade agreement on goods, followed by separate agreements on trade in investment and services.

 Following the coronavirus pandemic, on 9 April 2020, India exported to Israel a five-ton shipment of drugs and chemicals.
 The consignment included ingredients for the drugs hydroxychloroquine and chloroquine.
 On this occasion, Sanjeev Singla, India's then ambassador to Israel, stressed the bilateral ties between both the countries.
 It was in March 2020, that Prime Minister Benjamin Netanyahu asked Modi to exempt Israel from the export ban on raw materials used to make medicines which would help in treating the patients affected with coronavirus.
 Israel will be sending life-saving equipment including oxygen generators and respirators to India throughout the week to assist it in the fight against coronavirus.

 The 10 major commodities exported from India to Israel were: